JamesLavin/recursive_selective_match/README.md

 `RecursiveSelectiveMatch.matches?()` take an optional third argument, which is a map of
 options:

-* You can disable the default behavior of displaying the reason for the match failure by passing an options map (as a third argument) containing `%{suppress_warnings: true}`.
+* _To disable warnings_: You can disable the default behavior of displaying the reason for any match failure by passing an options map (as a third argument) containing `%{suppress_warnings: true}`.

-* You can override the default behavior of requiring that map keys be the same type and instead ignore differences between string and atom keys in maps by passing an options map (as a third argument) containing `%{standardize_keys: true}`.
+* _To treat string & atom keys as equivalent when evaluating maps_: You can override the default behavior of requiring that map keys be the same type and instead ignore differences between string and atom keys in maps by passing an options map (as a third argument) containing `%{standardize_keys: true}`.

-* You can override the default behavior of allowing expected maps to match actual structs by passing an options map (as a third argument) containing `%{strict_struct_matching: true}`, which will prevent ordinary maps from matching structs
+* _To prevent expected maps to match actual structs_: You can override the default behavior of allowing expected maps to match actual structs by passing an options map (as a third argument) containing `%{strict_struct_matching: true}`, which will prevent ordinary maps from matching structs

 If you wanted to change the earlier example by overriding all three default options, just add a third argument, like this: